Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

-We first apply the above routine to finite orbits of Type~\Romannum{2}--\Romannum{4} which come into families that depend on a parameter $\theta$ or on two parameters $\theta_1,\theta_2$.
-Step (1) is a simple computation.
-For each quadruple of traces obtained in (1), we need to determine the range of the parameters $\theta,\theta_1,\theta_2$ for which the quadruple of traces satisfies Benedetto--Goldman's criterion.
+where $\theta,\theta_a,\theta_b$ are complex parameters.
+Noting that $2\cos(\pi z)\in\R\cap (-2,2)$ if and only if $z\in \R\setminus \Z$, we may assume that $\theta,\theta_a,\theta_b$ are real numbers.} Step (1) is a simple computation.
+For each quadruple of traces obtained in (1), we need to determine the range of the parameters $\theta,\theta_a,\theta_a$ for which the quadruple of traces satisfies Benedetto--Goldman's criterion.
 This amounts to solving an inequality.
 We confirmed our computations with a computer algebra system (namely Mathematica).
-The resulting angle vectors are: \begin{itemize} \item For orbits of Type~\Romannum{2}, the unique family of unordered angle vectors $\{\theta_1,\theta_1,\theta_2,\theta_2\}$ with the condition that $\theta_1+\theta_2>3\pi$. \item Orbits of Types~\Romannum{3} give rise to the unique family $\{4\pi/3, 2\theta-2\pi, \theta, \theta\}$ with $\theta>5\pi/3$. \item The routine produces two families of unordered angle vectors for orbits of Type~\Romannum{4}: $\{\pi, \theta, \theta, \theta\}$ and $\{2\theta-2\pi, \theta, \theta, \theta\}$ where $\theta>5\pi/4$ in both cases.
-To avoid confusion, we'll refer to orbits of the former type by \emph{Type~\Romannum{4} orbits} and of the latter type by \emph{Type~\Romannum{4}$^\ast$ orbits}. \end{itemize} The case of the 45 exceptional orbit types is more straightforward because there are no abstract parameters involved.
+The resulting angle vectors $\alpha\in (0,2\pi)^4$ are: \begin{itemize} \item \cm{For orbits of Type~\Romannum{2}, all angle vectors $\alpha$ whose entries are a permutation of $\{\theta_1,\theta_1,\theta_2,\theta_2\}$ for some angles $\theta_i\in(0,2\pi)$ satisfying $\theta_1+\theta_2>3\pi$.} \item \cm{Orbits of Types~\Romannum{3} give rise to the angle vectors $\alpha$ whose entries are a permutation of $\{4\pi/3, 2\theta-2\pi, \theta, \theta\}$ for an angle $\theta\in (5\pi/3,2\pi)$.} \item \cm{The routine produces two families of angle vectors $\alpha$ for orbits of Type~\Romannum{4} whose entries are permutations of $\{\pi, \theta, \theta, \theta\}$ and $\{\theta, \theta, \theta, 3\theta-4\pi\}$, where $\theta\in (5\pi/3,2\pi)$ in both cases.
+To avoid confusion, we'll refer to orbits of the former type by \emph{Type~\Romannum{4} orbits} and of the latter type by \emph{Type~\Romannum{4}$^\ast$ orbits}. } \end{itemize} The case of the 45 exceptional orbit types is more straightforward because there are no abstract parameters involved.
 We again verified our computations with a computer (the code is available in our GitHub repository).\footnote{Interestingly enough, the exceptional orbit types that don't correspond to any finite orbit in a DT component (2, 3, 5, 9, 16, 17, 21, 28, 29, 31, 35, 36, and 42) are precisely those that were ``rayé(s)'' by Cousin~\cite[p.48-49]{cousin-thesis} because they lead to same monodromy up permuting traces and changing their signs.} The resulting list of angle vectors can be found in Table~\ref{tab:finite-mcg-orbits-n=4} in Appendix~\ref{app:tables} (the list is coherent with those obtained in~\cite{cousin-thesis, tykhyy}).